akash80/TikTak-Chat/README.md

-TikTak Chat
+TikTok Chat

 // Short Description

-Description: TikTak Chat is a java web application use to chat with the people's around the world.
+Description: TikTok Chat is a java web application use to chat with the people's around the world.
 You can talk to strangers and of course your friends.

 // Application Design.